chainer/chainer/docs/source/guides/functions.rst

 Here we call this function *MulAdd*.

 Let's start with defining MulAdd working on the CPU.
-Any function must inherit the :class:`Function` class.
+Any function must inherit the :class:`~chainer.Function` class.
 The skeleton of a function looks like:

 .. testcode::